harikt/aurav2book/manuscript/forms.md

 }
 ```

+We will talk about [Aura.Filter](https://github.com/auraphp/Aura.Filter/tree/develop) in next chapter.

+> Note : We are using v1 components of input, intl, filter.

 ## Configuration

 If we create `App\Input\ContactForm` object via the new operator
-we need to pass the dependencies manually.
+we need to pass the dependencies manually as

 ```php
 use Aura\Input\Form;